 Another problem with the very thin-walled pipe is local deformation in the region of restraint.
 When significant local deformation is likely at restraint locations, the load distribution will no longer follow expectations as with homogeneous cross-sections and standard flexibility analysis results should not be relied on.
 Normally it is a standard practice to use wear pads in all support locations to reduce the possibility of local deformation at restraint points.

 It is better to use a lowered allowable stress than what is allowed by the piping code in use.
 For example, the analyst can reduce the allowable value by 75% of the code allowable.

 It is better to multiply the Caesar calculated SIF at intersections by 2.5-3.0 and input the same manually at all three node points (Branch and header).

-So whether to use Caesar II or not that solely depends on the Stress Engineer.
-He must discuss the situation with the client and if the client approves then he may proceed for the same.
+So whether to use Caesar II or not solely depends on the Pipe Stress Engineer.
+He must discuss the situation with the client and if the client approves then he may proceed with the same.
 However, recent FEA packages that come along with the latest Caesar II software editions can accurately calculate the SIF values and can be used.

 Few more Resources for you..